prouast/heartbeat/README.md

 # Heartbeat: Measuring heart rate using remote photoplethysmography (rPPG)

 **News: Try out [VitalLens](https://apps.apple.com/us/app/vitallens/id6472757649), my new free iOS app implementing a modern rPPG model based on AI.
-Find out more at [https://www.rouast.com/vitallens](https://www.rouast.com/vitallens/).**
+We also have an [API](https://www.rouast.com/api/) with a [Python Client](https://github.com/Rouast-Labs/vitallens-python) which uses the same AI model.
+Find out more at [https://www.rouast.com/vitallens](https://www.rouast.com/vitallens/) and [https://www.rouast.com/api](https://www.rouast.com/api/).**

 This is a simple implementation of rPPG, a way to measure heart rate without skin contact.
 It uses a video recording or live feed of the face to analyse subtle changes in skin color.